panva/node-oidc-provider/README.md

 ```

-### 1.0.0 Notice
-Migrating from 0.11.x release?
-Quite a bit has changed along the way to end up with a stable and
-sustainable API, see the [CHANGELOG](/CHANGELOG.md#version-100) for list of changes and how to
-change your existing 0.11 providers to 1.0

 ## Configuration and Initialization
 oidc-provider allows to be extended and configured in various ways to fit a variety of uses.
 See
 the [available configuration](/docs/configuration.md).